 Domestic and Family Violence Awareness

 The White Ribbon Australia Workplace Accreditation Program recognises businesses that integrate violence prevention into their business practice.
 There are a number of criteria that each business is required to complete along with submissions of evidence to gain this accreditation.
+The program involves a commitment from Council to address issues of gendered based violence and sexual harassment, both at Council and in the wider community.

 Council recognises we not only have a key role to play in supporting our employees, but also in educating and informing our community of services available.